GoogleCloudPlatform/cluster-toolkit/community/modules/remote-desktop/chrome-remote-desktop/README.md

 Chrome Remote Desktop.

 > **Note**: This is an experimental module.
 This module has only been tested in
-> limited capacity with the HPC Toolkit.
+> limited capacity with the Cluster Toolkit.
 The module interface may have undergo
 > breaking changes in the future.

 ### Example